101Priyansh/Ros-Goal_point-Python/README.md

 # Ros-Goal-point
 ROS|The turtlebot3|Python| Goal_point

 The code allows to reach the turtlebot3 to desired location/coordinates.
-1. It corrects its deviations
+1. It corrects its deviations during its motion.
 2. Correct its overshoot with PD control.